sndrt/modular-crypto-dash/README.md

 1. Download and install the latest version of [Rainmeter](https://www.rainmeter.net/).
 2. Download the latest release of Modular Crypto Dash [here]().
 3. Double-click the .rmskin file to install
-4. To edit tokens info, navigate to the **@Resources** folder and edit the variables.ini file, or simply right-click any token and click Edit Token Info from the context menu.
+4. To edit tokens info, navigate to the **@Resources** folder and edit the **variables.ini** file, or simply *right-click* any token and click **Edit Token Info** from the context menu.

 <br>

 ## 💻 Configuration

-The variables.ini file in the @Resources folder contains all the customizable settings for the skin.
+The **variables.ini** file in the **@Resources** folder contains all the customizable settings for the skin.
 This includes:

 - **Update Speed:** Controls how often the data is fetched from Binance's API.
 - **Token Settings:** Set the tokens you want to track (e.g., BTC, ETH, XRP, etc.).
 - **Font Settings:** Customize the font type, size, and color.
 - **General Settings:** Adjust the skin’s background size, opacity, scale, etc.
+- **Token Name Mapping**: If your token's full asset name is not mapped, you can add it to the token name mapping list in the variables.ini file.
+- **Pre-loaded Token Data**: If your token's logo is not pre-loaded, you can add it to the @Resources/images/token logos folder it to show up.

+If you're familiar with Rainmeter skins, you can also make adjustments in the token ini files.

 <br>